ROCm/HIP/docs/developer_guide/build.md

 Before build and run HIP, make sure drivers and pre-build packages are installed properly on the platform.

 ### AMD platform
-Install ROCm packages (see ROCm Installation Guide on AMD public documentation site (https://docs.amd.com/) or install pre-built binary packages using the package manager,
+Install ROCm packages or pre-built binary packages using the package manager.
+Refer to the ROCm Installation Guide at https://rocm.docs.amd.com for more information on installing ROCm.

 ```shell
 sudo apt install mesa-common-dev